Gorupa/memno/README.md

 Let’s build something beautiful, simple, and helpful together.

+Currently a user?
+Leave in your experience [here](https://forms.gle/8XHvADGkSAq3QfBm8)

 ---

 > **Built with ❤️ by [JD](https://github.com/jydv402)** — striving to create tools that make life a little simpler.